 - Put the written plan of escape into practice with family members

 - Keep flammable objects away from a space heater, such as matches and lighters

 - Keep space heaters at least 3 feet away from flammable objects

 Contact a Law Firm with Experience in Handling Illinois Space Heater Fire Cases

-If you have been injured due to a space heater fire, Rosenfeld Injury Lawyers is ready to help you.
+If you have been injured due to a space heater fire, Rosenfeld Injury Lawyers LLC is ready to help you.
 Our attorneys are well-versed in the legal issues presented by space heater fires.
 We can analyze your claim and provide you with a free case evaluation.